-Soil Type Allowance Estimated Range Qvof Shrinkage 0 to 10 % Klmt (within 5 feet from existing) Bulking 5 to 10 % Klmt (deeper than 5 feet from existing) Bulking 15 to 20 %

-Subsidence due to earthwork equipment is expected to be on the order of 0.1 feet.
-It should be stressed that these values are only estimates and that actual shrinkage factors are extremely difficult to predict.
+Soil Type Allowance Estimated Range Qvof Shrinkage/Bulking -5 to 5 % Klmt (within 5 feet from existing) Bulking 5 to 10 % Klmt (deeper than 5 feet from existing) Bulking 15 to 20 % should be stressed that these values are only estimates and that actual shrinkage factors are extremely difficult to predict.
 The effective shrinkage of onsite soils will depend primarily on the type of compaction equipment and method of compaction used onsite by the contractor.
 Additionally, the geology onsite varies; the above estimates are generalized groupings of similar lithologies and should be expected to vary across the site laterally and with depth.
 The above shrinkage estimates are intended as an aid for others in determining preliminary earthwork quantities.
 However, these estimates should be used with some caution since they are not absolute values.